kwchang0831/svelte-QWER/README.md

 ## 📚 Learn More

-Please read more at [Intro to QWER](https://svelte-qwer.vercel.app/intro-to-QWER) and [About QWER](https://svelte-qwer.vercel.app/about).
+Please read more at our [Documentation](https://docs-svelte-qwer.vercel.app/).

 ## 👷 Current State

 [QWER](https://github.com/kwchang0831/svelte-QWER) is at its' very early stage.
 Kindly expect frequent breaking changes.

-For now, if there are updates, and if you do wanna apply the upates.

 Just copy and paste your `user` folder to the latest release.